Product navigation

 Authority transfer has to be observable and reviewable.
 The credible path is a documented multisig ceremony with signer inventory, role assignment, and transaction-backed handoff evidence.

-Until the ceremony is complete, authority hardening remains part of the explicit Mainnet blocker surface.
-This is a strength when shown honestly rather than implied away.
+Until the ceremony is complete, authority hardening remains part of the explicit production-gate surface.
+This is a strength when shown clearly rather than implied away.

 Strict intake packet